THP297/Predict_house_price-Regression-/README.md

-# Predict_house_price-with-Linear_Regression
+# Predict_house_price-with-RandomForestRegressor
-build a basic model machine learning to predict house price using linear regression
+build a basic model machine learning to predict house price using RandomForestRegressor